List of The Mandalorian characters: Migs Mayfeld

 Migs Mayfeld is a former Imperial Army sharpshooter who leads a crew of Ranzar "Ran" Malk's mercenaries in their attempt to rescue Qin from a New Republic prison transport ship.
 He uses two blaster pistols, as well as a third blaster controlled by a droid arm attached to his backpack.
 Mayfeld clashes repeatedly with the Mandalorian during the mission, and ultimately attempts to betray him, but instead the Mandalorian incapacitates Mayfeld and locks him in a cell on the transport.

 After Dark Troopers make off with Grogu, the Mandalorian later asks Cara Dune about where Mayfeld is being held.
 She finds information stating that Mayfeld was sentenced to 50 years on the Karthon Chop Fields.
 Dune has him put on work release so that they can get to an Imperial console on Morak.
 Mayfeld and a disguised Mandalorian make it to the Imperial Rhydonium refinery after fighting off some pirates.
 The terminal Mayfeld needs is in the officer's mess hall, but Mayfeld sees his former commanding officer Valin Hess and fears being recognized.
 The Mandalorian goes instead but the terminal requires a facial scan, and he removes his helmet to acquire the codes.
 He is confronted by Hess, but Mayfeld intervenes.
 After a tense drink where Hess insults dead soldiers from Operation: Cinder on Burnin Konn, an angered Mayfeld shoots Hess dead.
-The Mandalorian and Mayfeld fight their way past the Stormtroopers and Shoretroopers until Boba Fett extracts them.
-Then Mayfeld blows up the refinery.
+The Mandalorian and Mayfeld fight their way past the stormtroopers and shoretroopers until Boba Fett extracts them.
+Then Mayfeld blows up the refinery using the Rhydonium supply from their convoy.
 After getting what they need, Dune and the Mandalorian allow Mayfeld to leave while covering this up by stating that he was killed in action.

 Mayfeld is portrayed by actor and comedian Bill Burr, who was not a fan of Star Wars and repeatedly mocked the franchise and its fans before he accepted the role.
 Jon Favreau offered the part to Burr, believing his past criticism of the franchise would make his casting that much more amusing.
 Burr was extremely impressed with the filming of The Mandalorian, complimenting the technical aspects of filming as well as the writing style of the series.
 The character of Mayfeld received a generally positive response from reviewers, and several critics noted that Mayfeld's sardonic personality and hard-edged sense of humor are similar to Burr's real-life comedic style.